nion-software/nionswift/docs/api/hardware.rst

 Hardware Guide
 ==============

+There are two API's available for hardware control: high level functions that are device independent are described in this document and lower level functions that are more device specific.

+If you need lower level functions that are device specific, refer to `Nion Swift Instrumentation <https://nionswift-instrumentation.readthedocs.io/en/latest/>`_.

 Instrument Control
 ------------------
 You can access and control instruments, devices, and hardware sources via the instrument control API.